emilyps14/9.07-Matlab-Tutorial/README.md

 variable assignment, mathematical and logical operations, selective indexing, control loops, graphics, functions, and file operations.

-To get started, download the following files:
+To get started, download the files by clicking "Download ZIP".

-- CELEST_matlab.m
+Then:
-- myFile.mat
+- Unzip the files
-- myFirstFunction.m
+- open CELEST_matlab.m

-Then open CELEST_matlab.m and follow the directions in the comments.
+- follow the directions in the comments.